Coordination complex: Colors of lanthanide complexes

 Superficially lanthanide complexes are similar to those of the transition metals in that some are colored.
-However, for the common Ln^{3+} ions (Ln = lanthanide) the colors are all pale, and hardly influenced by the nature of the ligand.
+However, for the common Ln(3+) ions (Ln = lanthanide) the colors are all pale, and hardly influenced by the nature of the ligand.
 The colors are due to 4f electron transitions.
 As the 4f orbitals in lanthanides are "buried" in the xenon core and shielded from the ligand by the 5s and 5p orbitals they are therefore not influenced by the ligands to any great extent leading to a much smaller crystal field splitting than in the transition metals.
-The absorption spectra of an Ln^{3+} ion approximates to that of the free ion where the electronic states are described by spin-orbit coupling.
+The absorption spectra of an Ln(3+) ion approximates to that of the free ion where the electronic states are described by spin-orbit coupling.
 This contrasts to the transition metals where the ground state is split by the crystal field.
-Absorptions for Ln^{3+} are weak as electric dipole transitions are parity forbidden (Laporte forbidden) but can gain intensity due to the effect of a low-symmetry ligand field or mixing with higher electronic states (e.g. d orbitals). f-f absorption bands are extremely sharp which contrasts with those observed for transition metals which generally have broad bands.
+Absorptions for Ln(3+) are weak as electric dipole transitions are parity forbidden (Laporte forbidden) but can gain intensity due to the effect of a low-symmetry ligand field or mixing with higher electronic states (e.g. d orbitals). f-f absorption bands are extremely sharp which contrasts with those observed for transition metals which generally have broad bands.
 This can lead to extremely unusual effects, such as significant color changes under different forms of lighting.

 Magnetism

 Metal complexes that have unpaired electrons are paramagnetic.
 This can be due to an odd number of electrons overall, or to incomplete electron-pairing.
 Thus, monomeric Ti(III) species have one "d-electron" and must be (para)magnetic, regardless of the geometry or the nature of the ligands.
 Ti(II), with two d-electrons, forms some complexes that have two unpaired electrons and others with none.
-This effect is illustrated by the compounds TiX_{2}[(CH_{3})_{2}PCH_{2}CH_{2}P(CH_{3})_{2}]_{2}: when X = Cl, the complex is paramagnetic (high-spin configuration), whereas when X = CH_{3}, it is diamagnetic (low-spin configuration).
+This effect is illustrated by the compounds TiX2[(CH3)2PCH2CH2P(CH3)2]2: when X = Cl, the complex is paramagnetic (high-spin configuration), whereas when X = link=methyl group|CH3, it is diamagnetic (low-spin configuration).
 Ligands provide an important means of adjusting the ground state properties.

 In bi- and polymetallic complexes, in which the individual centres have an odd number of electrons or that are high-spin, the situation is more complicated.
 If there is interaction (either direct or through ligand) between the two (or more) metal centres, the electrons may couple (antiferromagnetic coupling, resulting in a diamagnetic compound), or they may enhance each other (ferromagnetic coupling).
 When there is no interaction, the two (or more) individual metal centers behave as if in two separate molecules.